Concordium/concordium-update-proposals/source/CIS/cis-4.rst

 Revoke a credential by a revocation authority request.
 A revocation authority is any entity that holds a private key corresponding to the public key registered by the issuer.
-A revocation authority is authorized to revoke a credential by verifying the signature with the public key this the given identifier.
+A revocation authority is authorized to revoke a credential by verifying the signature with the public key of the given identifier.

 This entrypoint gives a general way of adding revocation rights to external entities.
 It replaces the authorization checks conducted on the ``sender/invoker`` variable with signature verification.